Nancyb26/Front-end-test-Nancy/README.md

 # Environmental Sensor Dashboard by Nancy

 Welcome 🎉!

-This repository contains my front-end exercise submission.
+This repository contains my front-end coding challenge submission.

 Feel free to explore the code and see the features that have been implemented.
 I’ve included a brief overview of the tools and libraries along with instructions on how to set up the project locally.

 I’m excited about the opportunity to showcase my skills to Sensat and I look forward to hearing your feedback!